dylan-sutton-chavez/uncertainty-simple-perceptron-for-noise-and-outliers-prediction/README.md

 - **Indicators:** Compute technical indicators (Stochastic Oscillator, RSI, EMA).

-- **Z-Score:** Normalize a given value, whit a vector using the Z-Score standarization.
+- **Z-Score:** Normalize a given value, within a vector using the Z-Score standardization.

 - **Pipeline:** Combine all feature encoders into an unifed vector.